Close

 A Level/BTEC Certificates are issued to students at a presentation evening held in December.
 If students are unable to attend the presentation evening, certificates can be collected in person from the school or by a nominated representative with a completed Collection of Certificates Permission Form.

-GCSE Certificates are issued in form time in December for students who go on to SJL Sixth Form.
-For students who leave the school, GCSE certificates can be collected in person in December or by a nominated representative with a completed Collection of Certificates Permission Form.
+GCSE Certificates can be collected at Sir John Lawes reception from December in person or by a nominated representative with a completed Collection of Certificates Permission Form.

 For the previous academic year